gateschema/gateschema-js/docs/api.md

 #### `list(schema: GateSchema)`
-Expect the input value to be a list of values that satisfy the passing schema
+Expect the input to be a list of values that satisfy the passing schema

 Example
 ```js